-Maeve O’Connor, MD: Several options are available for patients who are allergic to grass or ragweed.
+Maeve O’Connor, MD: Several options are available for people who are allergic to grass or ragweed pollen.
 The simplest thing to do is avoid exposure to grass or ragweed.
-That sounds a lot easier than it can be, though, especially for patients who enjoy the outdoors.
+That sounds a lot easier than it is, though, especially for people who enjoy the outdoors.

-So for those patients who are exposed to their allergens, we discuss medication options – for example, oral antihistamines, intranasal antihistamines or nasal corticosteroids.
-There are also natural options available for patients – some supplements available over-the-counter contain antihistamine properties.
+For those patients who are exposed to their allergens, we consider medication options – oral antihistamines, intranasal antihistamines or nasal corticosteroids, for example.
+There are also natural options available for patients – certain supplements that are available over-the-counter contain antihistamine properties.

-And there’s also immunotherapy.
+And there’s immunotherapy.
 Traditional immunotherapy, or allergy shots, desensitizes patients to grass or ragweed so they can be exposed to it without symptoms and live a normal life.
-There are now FDA-approved tablets that dissolve under the tongue and desensitize patients to grass or ragweed allergens.
+Also, there are now FDA-approved immunotherapy tablets that dissolve under the tongue and desensitize patients to grass or ragweed allergens.

 Q: How can a patient determine what treatment is best for them?